Semantic Journeys: Quantifying Change in Emoji Meaning from 2012-2018: Acknowledgements

 \section{Acknowledgements}

 Alexander Robertson was supported by the EPSRC Centre for Doctoral Training in Data Science, funded by the UK Engineering and Physical Sciences Research Council (grant EP/L016427/1) and the University of Edinburgh.
 Farhana Ferdousi Liza acknowledges the support of the Business and Local Government Data Research Centre (ES/S007156/1) funded by the Economic and Social Research Council (ESRC) for undertaking this work.
 Scott Hale was supported by the Volkswagen Foundation.
-This work was supported by The Alan Turing Institute under the EPSRC grant EP/N510129/1.